MericD/Bitcoin-Transaction-Parser/README.md

 ![bildschirmfoto 2019-02-17 um 22 17 44](https://user-images.githubusercontent.com/23129546/52919423-9ab4c480-3302-11e9-8c21-18aad8d392f1.png)

 ### Additional
-* For some categories, the script creates a frequency table for content analysis which is put into a file
+* For some categories, the script creates a frequency table for content analysis.
+The found contents will be stored in frequency.txt which will be created during compiling

 ## Copyright and License Information

+Py-BitcoinTransactionFilter is licensed under MIT License Copyright (c) 2019 Emine Saracoglu.

-The file "LICENSE" contains information on the history of this software, terms & conditions for usage, and a DISCLAIMER OF ALL WARRANTIES.
+Additional licensing information is available in file "LICENSE" which contains information on the history of this software, terms & conditions for usage, and a DISCLAIMER OF ALL WARRANTIES.